 It is a cute area to explore; you can feel the more relaxed daily life in the countryside.

 Kanagawa: Yuigahama Beach (Kamakura)

-In the beach huts you can find a variety of restaurants, shops and in the evening bars.
-These temporary huts which only pop up in the summer are really to be experienced!
+In the beach huts, you can find various restaurants, shops and in the evening bars.
+These temporary huts, which only pop up in the summer, are really to be experienced!

 This long beachfront offers beautiful views of the sea, and swimming is possible during the beach season (July to August).
 While it is possible to get to this beach directly by train, many people choose to forego the train from Kamakura Station to Yuigahama Station and walk instead so that they can see a little bit of the local town.

-Besides toilets, showers and changing rooms, there are also rental shops for water sports (especially windsurfing) and loungers.
-You can also enjoy some very cute cafes.
-On the second to last Tuesday of July every year there is a massive firework display, with the best place to see it being Yuigahama Beach!
+Besides toilets, showers, and changing rooms, there are also rental shops for water sports (especially windsurfing) and loungers.
+You can also enjoy some charming cafes.
+On the second to last Tuesday of July every year, there is a massive firework display, with the best place to see it being Yuigahama Beach!

 Kamakura itself is a famous sightseeing spot with a large number of historic landmarks.

 Kanagawa: Zushi Beach

 Zushi Beach is especially lively, with bars in the beach houses in the evening, which also double up as restaurants during the day.
 On really clear days, it is possible to admire the view of Mt.
 Fuji while catching some rays.